LiveBacteria/LiveBacteria.github.io/README.md

 # LiveBacteria.github.io
+## UPDATE: Due to XSS compatitibility, this project will transition into a Web Extension.

 This site serves as a 'Collection of Web-Apps' I have built for accelerating my workflow.

 The Trello for this project: https://trello.com/b/YAIcdAzh/webapp-for-work